PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 In order to setup Piwik PRO tracker you have two options:

-1) You can simply have your Android ``Application`` class extend ``PiwikApplication`` class.
-You will be forced to implement one abstract method.
-This approach is used in our demo app:
+1\.
+Extend ``PiwikApplication`` class with your Android ``Application`` class.
+It forces implementation of one abstract method.
+That approach is used in the [Piwik PRO SDK demo app](https://github.com/PiwikPRO/piwik-pro-sdk-demo-android) as below:

 ```java
 public class YourApplication extends PiwikApplication{